 Provides information on the warehousing and distribution processes used in the warehousing environment.
 Topics include key warehousing functions, measuring productivity, computational skills, and tools for excellence.
+Pre-requisites: None Corequisites: None

 CWDS 1600 - Warehousing Technology Skills

 Provides an overview and study of the technology used in the warehousing environment.
 Topics include data applications, scanners and data entry machines, handling systems, automation, and inventory management.
 A warehousing simulation and comprehensive assessment is also a part of this course.